srnichols/StampsPattern/README.md

 **Why choose this for enterprise SaaS?** The pattern solves critical enterprise challenges with **flexible tenancy models** while maintaining the highest security and compliance standards.
 You can optimize costs with shared CELLs for smaller clients ($8-16/tenant/month) while providing dedicated CELLs for enterprise customers requiring compliance, custom configurations, or performance guarantees ($3,200/tenant/month).

 This pattern is particularly powerful for **regulated industries** (healthcare, financial services, government) where dedicated isolation and comprehensive compliance aren't just preferred—they're mandatory for regulatory adherence.

+> **📚 DOCUMENTATION SITEMAP**: New to this architecture?
+Start with our comprehensive **[📋 Documentation Sitemap](./DOCS.md)** for guided navigation through all guides, role-based learning paths, and quick-start options.
+This master index helps you find exactly what you need based on your role and requirements.

 ## ✨ **Enterprise Features - CAF/WAF Compliant**